Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

 - LoginComponent
     - The /login page renders - Tests that the page renders successfully.
     - onSubmit
-        - Login Button Works - Tests that the button successfully calls the onSubmit function.
-        - User Input is Received - Tests that the ngForm data is populated successfully.
+        - Form invalid when empty - Tests that the form is invalid when empty, and therefore cannot be submitted.
+        - Username  field validity - Tests that various invalid username inputs are correctly identified invalid.
+        - Password field validity - Tests that various invalid password inputs are correctly identified invalid.

 - SpellsComponent
     - The /spells page renders - Tests that the page renders successfully.
+    - add
+        - ADD button works - Tests that the button successfully calls the add function.
+    - remove
+        - REMOVE button works - Tests that the button successfully calls the remove function.

 - UsersComponent
     - The /profile page renders - Tests that the page renders successfully.